GabrielBigardi/Unity-Utils/README.md

-# A pack of unity utilities for any usage in project.
+# A pack of utilities useful for any Unity Engine project.

 ## Table of contents
 | Content | Type | Location | Description |